It is the 2nd ship model. I chose Tamiya’s Abukuma which is easy to make. I built it in December 2014.

-I realized the reason that this kit can be recommended to a battleship beginner because a manual is easy to understand and easy to assemble very much.
+I realized the reason that this kit can be recommended to a battleship beginner is that a manual is easy to understand and easy to assemble very much.

-I wonder my next kit is one of Fujimi’s high detailed kit.
-Some of the Fujimi’s battleship kits have a name for the super detailed high-quality kit.
+I wonder my next kit is one of Fujimi’s high detailed kits.
+Some of Fujimi’s battleship kits have a name for the super detailed high-quality kit.